 The MFA Boston’s New American Wing

-Posted in Museum Ethics, tagged Boston, Boston MFA, Carol Padberg, Crazy quilts, Museum Ethics, Museum expansion, Museum of Fine Arts, New Britain Museum of American Art on March 9, 2011 | 1 Comment »
+Posted in Beyond Our Walls, Museum Ethics, tagged Boston, Boston MFA, Carol Padberg, Crazy quilts, Museum Ethics, Museum expansion, Museum of Fine Arts, New Britain Museum of American Art on March 9, 2011| 1 Comment »

 The Arts of the Americas Wing at the Museum of Fine Arts, Boston